Pedram Salimpour

-Pedram Salimpour is an Iranian-American physician-scientist, author, professor, entrepreneur, and business executive.
-He is the co-founder of CareNex Health Services (later acquired by Anthem), Champion Health Enterprises, and Plymouth Health, the last of which previously owned Alvarado Hospital in San Diego.
+Pedram Salimpour is an Iranian-American physician, author, and business executive.
+He co-founded CareNex Health Services (later acquired by Anthem), Champion Health Enterprises, and Plymouth Health, which previously owned Alvarado Hospital in San Diego.
 He has served on various professional boards and, in 2014, became president of the Los Angeles County Medical Association.

-Salimpour is also a two-time recipient of the American College of Physicians' Research Award.
+He is also a two-time recipient of the American College of Physicians' Research Award.
 He delivered the commencement address to the 2008 graduating class of the University of California, Riverside, and the keynote address at the annual colloquium of the Whitehead Institute at MIT in 2012.